nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 Rather, the Maintainers will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Contributors and nature of support and objections.
 The Maintainers will document evidence of consensus in accordance with these requirements.

 **2.2.
 Appeal Process**.
 Decisions may be appealed by opening an issue and that appeal will be considered by the Maintainers in good faith, who will respond in writing within a reasonable time.
-If the Maintainers deny the appeal, the appeal my be brought before the Organization Steering Committee, who will also respond in writing in a reasonable time.
+If the Maintainers deny the appeal, the appeal may be brought before the Organization Steering Committee, who will also respond in writing in a reasonable time.

 ## 3. How We Work.